FAQs

 “All Georgetown University students are expected to comply with all of the rules and regulations of the University.
 Student-athletes are subject to the same disciplinary policies and procedures contained in the Code of Conduct that applies to any undergraduate or graduate student.
 Moreover, any student-athlete who is adjudicated through the campus judicial system as a result of his or her actions is also subject to additional sanctions in regard to participation on an intercollegiate athletics team. . .
 It is in the purview of the Athletic Director and coach to consider the implications and results of official University judicial action and take any additional measures which are in the best interest of the intercollegiate program.”

-Failure to complete your sanction by the deadline date will result in any unpaid fines and incomplete work sanction hours being doubled.
-If your original sanction included Disciplinary Probation, you will remain on Disciplinary Probation status beyond the original date indicated, until the date you provide documentation to the Office of Student Conduct that all assigned sanctions have been completed.
+Failure to complete your sanction by the deadline date will result in additional conduct action.
+If your original sanction included Conduct Probation, you will remain on Conduct Probation status beyond the original date indicated, until the date you provide documentation to the Office of Student Conduct that all assigned sanctions have been completed.

-As indicated in the Code of Student Conduct, Failure to meet deadlines of any disciplinary sanction is a Code violation.
-Should you be found responsible for another Code violation prior to completing all outstanding sanctions, your sanctions will include Disciplinary Probation, and possibly more severe sanctions.
+As indicated in the Code of Student Conduct, failing to satisfactorily complete action items included in an Educational Conference Agreement or an administrative determination by the specified deadline, or to adhere to the terms of a Status Sanction is a Code violation.
+Should you be found responsible for another Code violation prior to completing all outstanding sanctions, your sanctions will include Conduct Probation, and possibly more severe sanctions.

 Graduating seniors with incomplete sanctions will be unable to participate in Senior Week.

-After a case has been adjudicated and the student has been found responsible to the point that the sanctions include, but are not limited to: Disciplinary Probation, Suspension, Dismissal from the University.
+After a case has been adjudicated and the student has been found responsible to the point that the sanctions include, but are not limited to: Conduct Probation, Suspension, Dismissal from the University.

 All students who are found responsible for violation(s) of the Code of Student Conduct through a conduct process have the right to appeal the decision based on three defined grounds for appeal.
 Appeals must be submitted within 7 calendar days of the date on the decision letter/email.
 Please see Appeals for more information about the appeal process.